 Some may say 24 is too young to take over an entire family distilling business.

-But for James B. Beam (or Jim, as most people knew him), it was all the time he needed.
+But for James B. Beam (or Jim, as most people knew him), it was all the time he

-upon the Beams before him to create something worthy of his name.
+the Beams before him to create something worthy of his name.

 120 days.
 That's all it took for Jim Beam to get Clermont up and running again after Prohibition.